HDFGroup/hdf5_plugins/docs/RegisteredFilterPlugins.md

 # Registered Filter Plugins

-Please be sure to see HDF5 Filter Plugins, a convenience software that packages together many of the commonly used filters that users have created and registered.
+Please see HDF5 Filter Plugins, a convenience software that packages together many commonly used filters users have created and registered.

 ## Information on Registered Filter Plugins

 Members of the HDF5 user community can create and register Third-Party (compression or other) filters for use with HDF5.

-To register a filter please contact The HDF Helpdesk with the following information:
+To register a filter, please contact The HDF Helpdesk with the following information:

 * Contact information for the developer requesting a new identifier.
 * Short description of the new filter.
-* Links to any relevant information including licensing information.
+* Links to any relevant information, including licensing information.

 The current policy for filter identifier assignment is: